architect-711/touch-typing-tester/README.md

 # How to use the Project

 Just click on the input field and type the showen letter.
-Program is case insensitive.